 - Choose if you want to delete ad groups and campaigns from Microsoft Advertising that you have already deleted from Google Ads under Cleanup.
 Once you remove these campaigns or ad groups from Microsoft Advertising, any associated ads or keywords will also be deleted.
 Note: Not everyone has this feature yet.
 If you don’t, don’t worry.
 It’s coming soon.

 Optional: Under Schedule Imports, click When and then set the schedule you want, which can be Once, Daily, Weekly, or Monthly.

 - Click Import or if you want to set a schedule, click Schedule.

 - Review the Import summary to see what entities were newly added or updated, or couldn't be imported (skipped).

 - If you want to review the details of the campaigns and make changes, click View imported campaigns.

-- If you want to sync multiple Google Ads accounts into the same Bing Ads, treat each Ad Words account as a separate import.
+- If you want to sync multiple Google Ads accounts into the same Microsoft Advertising, treat each Ad Words account as a separate import.
 It is recommended that you wait at least a 2-hour time difference between each import to insure their completion.

 about the key items to check after import.